 Tertiary syphilis: Approximately, 15-30% of infected people who don’t get treatment will experience complications, which, in the final stages, may cause damage to the nerves, brain, blood vessels, heart, eyes, liver joints and bones, problems which may appear even years after the initial infection which was left untreated.
 Depending on the area where the lesion is localised, the disease gets its name.
 The most characteristic types include cardiovascular syphilis, neurosyphilis and syphilis of the bones.

-Congenital syphilis.
-Babies born to women who have syphilis can become infected through the placenta or during birth.
-Most newborns with congenital syphilis have no symptoms, although some experience a rash on the palms of their hands and the soles of their feet.If the disease progresses, it may cause deafness, as well as teeth and nose deformities.
+Congenital syphilis: Pregnant women suffering from syphilis can transmit the infection to the unborn baby during birth or through the placenta.
+The majority of syphilis newborns infected by congenital syphilis experience no symptoms whereas there are cases where babies develop a rash on their soles of their feet or on their palms.If the disease progresses, it may cause deafness, as well as teeth and nose deformities.